Central H-spaces and banded types: Central types

 Central types and H-spaces are connected through evaluation fibrations:

 \begin{prop} Suppose that \(A\) is central.
 Then \(A\) admits a unique H-space structure.
 In addition, $A$ is connected, so this H-space structure is both left- and right-invertible. \end{prop}

 \begin{proof} Since \(\evid\) is an equivalence, it has a unique section.
 By \cref{cor:connected-hspace-pointed-sections}, we deduce that \(A\) has a unique H-space structure $\mu$.
-It follows from \cref{lem:unique-abelian} that it is coherently abelian.
-Finally, the equivalence $\evid : \pcomp{(A \to A)}{\id} \simeq A$ implies that $A$ is connected.
+The equivalence $\evid : \pcomp{(A \to A)}{\id} \simeq A$ implies that $A$ is connected.
 Then, since $\mu(\pt, -)$ and $\mu(-, \pt)$ are both equal to the identity, it follows that $\mu$ is left- and right-invertible. \end{proof}

 It follows from \cref{prop:unique-associative,lem:unique-abelian} that the unique H-space structure on a central type is associative and coherently abelian.

 \begin{rmk} In contrast, the type of non-coherent H-space structures on a central type $A$ is rarely contractible.
 We'll show here that it is equivalent to the loop space $\Omega A$.
 First consider the type of binary operations $\mu : A \to (A \to A)$ which \emph{merely} satisfy the left unit law.
 This is equivalent to the type of maps $A \to \pcomp{(A \to A)}{\id}$, since $A$ is connected.
 Such a map $\mu$ satisfies the right unit law if and only if the composite $\evid \circ \mu : A \to A$ is the identity map.
 In other words, $\mu$ must be a section of the equivalence $\evid$, so there is a contractible type of such $\mu$.